-TLS does not transact business in cash.
+TLS does not do business in cash.
 All daycare payments are to be made payable to Trinity Lutheran School and be in the form of a personal check or money order.
-We are able to take credit/debit card payments via SquareTM (payment by card must be a pre-arranged with the Headmaster and entails a small surcharge).
+We can take credit/debit card payments via Square[TM] (payment by card must be a prearranged with the Headmaster and entails a small surcharge).
 Any check returned by the bank must be reimbursed to TLS along with a \$30 NSF fee.
 Delinquent accounts will be turned over to collections or small claims court after thirty (30) days of non-payment and a collection fee will be assessed to your account.
 Childcare services will be suspended until paid in full.